 Instead of waiting for open discussion, begin rounds by asking, “What does everyone think?
 Mary?” and move around the room to each person.

-Doing rounds can completely change the dynamic of a group because round:
+Doing rounds can completely change the dynamic of a group because rounds:

 - Establish equality in the room as each person is given time to speak

-- Bring out comments from those who dislike competing for time or feel their ideas are not important
+- Bring out comments from those who dislike competing for attention or feel their ideas are not important

 - Prevent people from avoiding responsibility by being silent

-- Remind everyone not to dominate the discussion
+- Enable everyone to avoid dominating the discussion

-Suggest that two people with differing styles or opinions represent your group when approaching an authority or attending a conference or meeting.
+Suggest that two people with differing styles or opinions represent your group when approaching an authority or attending a meeting.

-When two people represent a group as equals the process of representation is more likely to:
+When two people represent a group as equals the process of representation is more likely to result in:

-- shift to collaboration and consultation on behalf of the group rather than personal benefit
+- A shift from personal opinion or benefit to collaboration and consultation on behalf of the group

-- search for solutions in consultation rather than presenting a fait accompli
+- Consultation in a search for solutions rather than an autocratic decision

-- be freer from being co-opted with two listening
+- Less likelihood of being co-opted with two listening

-- convey more information in both directions with broader experience and training
+- More information being conveyed in both directions with the experience and training of two people present

 5. Actively Solicit Objections